-Well, I have this fun, super simple mobility routine that I use, and tell my clients to use, that can reduce your risk of injury, get a great night’s sleep, and improve your overall longevity.
+Well, I have this fun, super simple mobility routine that I use that can: reduce your risk of injury, get a great night’s sleep, and improve your overall longevity.
 And all it takes is six minutes a day.

 The Importance of a Pre-Bed Mobility Routine